mattermost/docs/source/cloud/cloud-administration/converting-oauth-2.0-to-openid-connect.rst

 Converting OAuth 2.0 to OpenID Connect
 =======================================

-OAuth 2.0 is being deprecated and replaced by OpenID Connect.
-You need to migrate your OAuth configuration to the new OpenID Connect standard.
+OAuth 2.0 is being deprecated in the System Console and being replaced by OpenID Connect.
+Using the System Console, you can migrate your OAuth configuration to the OpenID Connect standard.
-[within what timeframe?] [failure to do so will result in....tbd]

   .. image:: ../../images/OAuth20Deprecated.png